Skip to content

 • Never any pressure or hard pitches

-Velocity Banking Strategy to Pay Down a Mortgage Early
+Velocity Banking Strategy to Pay Off a Mortgage Faster

-The Velocity Banking concept started as a way to simply pay off a home quicker by making additional mortgage payments borrowed from a home equity line of credit (HELOC).
-Doing so reduces the mortgage balance faster, thereby reducing the amount of interest being paid from all future monthly mortgage payments, and increasing the portion going towards mortgage principal.
-The more aggressive Velocity Bankers are with this strategy, the faster they pay off their entire mortgage.
+The entire Velocity Banking strategy started strictly as a way to pay off home mortgage debt quicker by borrowing from a home equity line of credit (HELOC) to make additional principal payments.
+Doing so reduces the mortgage balance faster, which lowers the amount of interest being charged and tilts future monthly payments towards paying down more mortgage principal.

-The borrower’s paycheck is auto-deposited directly into the HELOC, lowering both the interest accrual and the total HELOC balance.
-Velocity Bankers focused on mortgage payoff will take out more simple interest HELOC debt as soon as possible to pay down the mortgage principal faster to reduce the amount of early amortized mortgage interest.
+Ideally, the borrower’s paycheck is auto-deposited directly into the HELOC, lowering both the simple interest charged on the HELOC balance.
+Velocity Bankers focused on mortgage payoff will often take out more simple interest HELOC debt as soon as possible to pay down their mortgage principal faster.
+That way, they permanently reduce the amount of front-loaded interest that occurs early on every mortgage amortization schedule.

 Borrowing against your Whole Life policy as your own bank is different from traditional debt

-Debtors who don’t own a home can still reduce high-interest debt using credit cards with 0% balance transfer promotions or personal lines of credit products.
-Practicing the same Velocity Banking method used with mortgage debt, borrowers can still systematically eliminate cancerous debts by exploiting interest payment timing opportunities and interest rate differences offered by the proper combination of loan products.
+Practicing the same Velocity Banking principles used with mortgage debt, borrowers can still systematically eliminate cancerous debts by exploiting interest payment timing opportunities, interest rate differences, and potential rewards offered by different credit cards and personal lines of credit products.

-Using The Velocity Banking Method to Acquire Assets & Increase Cash Flow
+Using The Velocity Banking Strategy to Build Wealth

-Even after you’re completely debt-free (or at least have eliminated all bad debt), the same monthly payment efficiencies can be applied in a positive cash flow situation to exponentially accelerate their wealth building with financial strategies like:
+Even after you’re completely debt-free (or at least have eliminated all bad debt), the same HELOC strategy and monthly payment efficiencies can be applied in a positive cash flow situation to acquire assets and/or increase passive cash flow by:

 • Investing in low-cost index funds